nomic-ai/nomic/docs/how_does_atlas_work.md

 Atlas visualizes your embeddings in two-dimensions using a non-linear dimensionality reduction algorithm.
 Atlas' dimensionality reduction algorithm is custom-built for scale, speed and dynamic updates.
 Nomic cannot share the technical details of the algorithm at this time.

+#### Client upload

+Atlas stores and transfers data using a subset of the [Apache Arrow](arrow.apache.org) standard.

+`pyarrow` is used to convert python, pandas, and numpy data types to Arrow types;
+you can also pass any Arrow table (created by polars, duckdb, pyarrow, etc.) directly to Atlas and the types will be automatically converted.

+Before being uploaded, all data is converted with the following rules:

+* Strings are converted to Arrow strings and stored as UTF-8.
+* Integers are converted to 32-bit integers.
+(In the case that you have larger integers, they are probably either IDs, in which case you should convert them to strings;
+or they are a field that you want perform analysis on, in which case you should convert them to floats.)
+* Floats are converted to 32-bit (single-precision) floats.
+* Embeddings, regardless of precision, are uploaded as 16-bit (half-precision) floats, and stored in Arrow as FixedSizeList.
+* All dates and datetimes are converted to Arrow timestamps with millisecond precision and no time zone.
+  (If you have a use case that requires timezone information or micro/nanosecond precision, please let us know.)
+* Categorical types (called 'dictionary' in Arrow) are supported, but values stored as categorical must be strings.

+Other data types (including booleans, binary, lists, and structs) are not supported.
+Values stored as a dictionary must be strings.

+All fields besides embeddings and the user-specified ID field are nullable.

 ## Permissions and Privacy

 To create a Project in Atlas, you must first sign up for an account and obtain an API key.

 Projects you create in Atlas have configurable permissions and privacy levels.